anamikakolady/CelebAMask-Face-Parsing/README.md

 python run.py
 ```

-## Author
+## 👩‍💻 Author

 **Anamika Martin Kolady**

 M.Sc.
 Artificial Intelligence, Nanyang Technological University (NTU)

-## Academic Integrity Notice
+## ⚠️ Academic Integrity Notice

-This repository is shared for educational purposes, academic discussion, and portfolio demonstration.
-It contains work completed as part of an academic project at Nanyang Technological University (NTU).
+This repository is shared for educational, research, and portfolio purposes.
+Students may use it as a reference to understand the concepts, methodology, and implementation details presented.

-If you are a student working on a similar assignment, challenge, or coursework, you may refer to this repository to understand concepts, implementation approaches, and experimental methodologies.
-However, you must not copy, reproduce, or submit any portion of this work as your own.

-Any use of ideas, code, results, or documentation from this repository should be appropriately cited in accordance with your institution's academic integrity policies.
+Any use of material from this repository should be appropriately cited in accordance with the academic integrity policies of your institution.
+Copying or submitting any part of this work as your own may constitute academic misconduct.

-The author does not grant permission for this repository to be used for plagiarism, academic misconduct, or unauthorized submission.
-The author assumes no responsibility for any misuse of the contents of this repository.
+The author does not grant permission for plagiarism or unauthorized academic submissions and assumes no responsibility for any misuse of the contents of this repository.

-Students are encouraged to consult and comply with the academic integrity policies of their respective institutions before using any material from this repository.